onejs/one/next.md

     - symbolicator

   - web
+    - not found routes
+      - see TODO improve/remove when not found is fixed
     - vercel and cloudflare deploy options working/documented
       - vercel using build output api
     - faster route matching, regex routers can be faster than trie